Warning Signs of Weak Bones and How to Strengthen Them

 Best Exercises for Bone Strengthening

-Foot stomps—It may have a strange name, but foot stomps directly target the body’s key areas that osteoporosis most commonly affects, such as the hips.
+Foot stomps: It may have a strange name, but foot stomps directly target the body’s key areas that osteoporosis most commonly affects, such as the hips.
 This exercise simply includes stomping your feet while standing.

-Shoulder lifts—This exercise is performed with resistance bands or weights and shoulder lifts and can be done either in a seated or standing position.
+Shoulder lifts: This exercise is performed with resistance bands or weights and shoulder lifts and can be done either in a seated or standing position.
 Simply hold bands or weights in each hand with arms to the side.
 Raise arms out straight in front, no higher than shoulder height.
 Repeat eight to 12 times.

 Yoga Poses for Bone Strengthening

-Tree pose
+Tree poses

 Starting in a standing position, bend your right knee and rotate your right thigh outward without turning your pelvis.
 Lift your right foot and place it above the knee of your left leg.
 For less stretch, place food above the ankle.
 Bring palms together in front of the chest.

-Extended triangle pose
+Extended triangle poses

 Starting with a wide stance, rotate your left leg so your foot and knee turn out 90 degrees with your foot still touching the floor.
 Lengthen your torso over your left leg.
 Place left hand on the left shin.
 For more of a stretch, place a hand on the floor or block.
-Stretch right arm upwards to the sky.
+Stretch your right arm upwards to the sky.

 Warrior I pose